asatrya/data-pipeline-example/readme.md

 order frequency.
 The Marketing Team approaches the problem by sending vouchers to customers based on specific rules and customer attributes.

+## The Data

 The data provided in the assignment is the historical data of voucher assignments for customers.
 Each row is a voucher assigned to a customer.

+The data is provided in `minio/minio_data/data/zone_01_raw/data.parquet.gzip`.
+By the time you run the docker-compose, the data will be stored in the Raw Zone of the data lake.

+## What we will build

+1. Data Pipeline: to generate customer segments, including data cleaning, optimization.
+Ultimately, the data pipeline is responsible to make the aggregated data available to read by the Backend API application.
+2. REST API application: to expose the most-used voucher value for a particular customer segment.

 # Architecture